-2 Strategic Planning (85 points)
+2 Strategic Planning (85 pts.)

-The Strategic Planning Category examines How your organisation develops STRATEGIC OBJECTIVES and ACTION PLANS.
-Also examined are How your chosen STRATEGIC OBJECTIVES and ACTION PLANS are DEPLOYED and changed if circumstances require, and How progress is measured.
+The Strategic Planning Category examines How your organization develops strategic OBJECTIVES and ACTION PLANS.
+Also examined are How your chosen strategic OBJECTIVES and ACTION PLANS are DEPLOYED and changed if circumstances require, and How progress is measured.

-2.1 Strategy Development : How do you develop your Strategy (40 points)
+2.1 Strategy Development: How do you develop your strategy?
+(40 pts.)
+Process

-Describe how your organisation establishes its strategy to address its strategic challenges and leverage its strategic advantages.
-Summarise your organisation's key strategic objectives and their related goals.
+Describe how your organization establishes its strategy to address its strategic challences and leverage its strategic advantages.
+Summarize your organization's key strategic objectives and their related goals.

-a.
-Strategy Development PROCESS

-- (1) How does your organisation conduct its strategic planning?
+- a.
+Strategy Development PROCESS - (1) How does your organization conduct its strategic planning?
 What are the KEY PROCESS steps?
 Who are the KEY participants?
 How does your PROCESS identify potential blind spots?
-How do you determine your STRATEGIC CHALLENGES and STRATEGIC ADVANTAGES, (identified in your Organisation Profile)?
+How do you determine your CORE COMPETENCIES, STRATEGIC CHALLENGES, and STRATEGIC ADVANTAGES (identified in your Organizational Profile)?
 What are your short- and longer-term planning time horizons?
 How are these time horizons set?
 How does your strategic planning PROCESS address these time horizons? - (2) How do you ensure that strategic planning addresses the KEY factors listed below?
-How do you collect and analyse relevant data and information pertaining to these factors as part of your strategic planning PROCESS: - your organisation's strengths, weaknesses, opportunities, and threats - early indications of major shifts in technology, markets, products, CUSTOMER preferences, competition, or the regulatory environment - Iong-term organisational SUSTAINABILITY, including needed CORE COMPETENCIES - your ability to execute the strategic plan b.
-STRATEGIC OBJECTIVES

-- (1) What are your KEY STRATEGIC OBJECTIVES and your timetable for accomplishing them?
-What are your most important goals for these strategic objectives? - (2) How do your strategic objectives address your strategic challenges and strategic advantages?
-How do your strategic objectives address your opportunities for innovation in products, operations, and your business model?
-How do your strategic objectives address current and future core competencies?
-How do you ensure that your strategic objectives balance short- and longer-term challenges and opportunities?
-How do you ensure that your Strategic objectives consider and balance the needs of all key stakeholders?
+How do you collect and analyze relevant data and information pertaining to these factors as part of your strategic planning PROCESS? - your organization's strengths, weaknesses, opportunities, and threats - early indications of major shifts in technology, markets, products, CUSTOMER preferences, competition, or the regulatory environment - long-term organizational SUSTAINABILITY, including needed CORE COMPETENCIES - your ability to execute the strategic plan - b.
+Strategic Objectives - (1) What are your KEY STRATEGIC OBJECTIVES and your timetable for accomplishing them?
+What are your most important GOALS for these STRATEGIC OBJECTIVES? - (2) How do your STRATEGIC OBJECTIVES address your STRATEGIC CHALLENGES and STRATEGIC ADVANTAGES?
+How do your STRATEGIC OBJECTIVES address your opportunities for INNOVATION in products, operations, and your business model?
+How do your STRATEGIC OBJECTIVES address current and future CORE COMPETENCIES?
+How do you ensure that your STRATEGIC OBJECTIVES balance short- and longer-term challenges and opportunities?
+How do you ensure that your STRATEGIC OBJECTIVES consider and balance the needs of all KEY STAKEHOLDERS?

 N1.
-"Strategy development" refers to your organisation's approach (formal or informal) to preparing for the future.
-Strategy development might utilise various types of forecasts, projections, options, scenarios, knowledge (see 4.2a for relevant organisational knowledge), or other approaches to envisioning the future for purposes of decision making and resource allocation.
+"Strategy development" refers to your organization's approach (formal or informal) to preparing for the future.
+Strategy development might utilize various types of forecasts, projections, options, scenarios, knowledge (see 4.2a for relevant organizational knowledge), or other approaches to envisioning the future for purposes of decision making and resource allocation.
 Strategy development might involve participation by key suppliers, distributors, partners, and customers.
-For some non-profit organisations, strategy development might involve participation by organisations providing similar services or drawing from the same donor population or volunteer workforce.
+For some nonprofit organizations, strategy development might involve participation by organizations providing similar services or drawing from the same donor population or volunteer workforce.

 N2.
 The term "strategy" should be interpreted broadly.
-Strategy might be built around or lead to any or all of the following: new products, redefinition of key customer groups or market segments; new core competencies; revenue growth via various approaches, including acquisitions, grants, and endowments; divestitures; new partnerships and alliances; and new employee or volunteer relationships.
-Strategy might be directed toward becoming a preferred supplier, a local supplier in each of your major customers' or partners markets, a low-cost producer, a market innovator, or a high-end or customised product or service provider.
+Strategy might be built around or lead to any or all of the following: new products; redefinition of key customer groups or market segments; new core competencies; revenue growth via various approaches, including acquisitions, grants, and endowments; divestitures; new partnerships and alliances; and new employee or volunteer relationships.
+Strategy might be directed toward becoming a preferred supplier, a local supplier in each of your major customers' or partners' markets, a low-cost producer, a market innovator, or a high-end or customized product or service provider.
 It also might be directed toward meeting a community or public need.